Know Your Real State of Charge: 3 Battery Monitors (2026)

 AiLi Battery Monitor with Shunt (8-120V range per current Amazon listing, up to 500A current, state of charge display up to 999Ah, wired panel display via harness not Bluetooth, compatible with LiFePO4 lithium, AGM, gel, and flooded chemistry, three-button programmable interface, 1-year warranty, ASIN B07FGFFHC6)

-The wired-display answer that the SmartShunt's bilge Bluetooth problem and the Renogy ecosystem trap both avoid.
+The wired-display answer that dodges both the bilge antenna and ecosystem traps.

-Who it's for: the 18 to 25 ft trailerable sailboat or coastal weekender owner with a single 100 to 200Ah house bank on AGM, flooded lead-acid, or a budget LiFePO4 install (Battle Born 100Ah or LiTime 100Ah Mini from our Marine Batteries guide), who charges to full every weekend at the launch ramp or shore power, prefers a screen at the panel over a phone app, has a total electrical system value under $1,500 where a $170 SmartShunt is the wrong ratio against a $400 battery, and is willing to trade Bluetooth and programmable relay for a wired display that solves the SmartShunt-in-bilge antenna problem AND the Renogy-needs-its-hub ecosystem trap in one pick.
-The wired harness between shunt and display is the structural argument: nothing to pair, nothing to lose connection to, nothing to drain a phone battery while you check state of charge at the chart table.
+Who it's for: the 18 to 25 ft trailerable sailboat or coastal weekender owner with a single 100 to 200Ah house bank on AGM, flooded lead-acid, or a budget LiFePO4 install (Battle Born 100Ah or LiTime 100Ah Mini), who charges to full every weekend, prefers a screen over an app, has a total system value under $1,500 where a $170 SmartShunt is the wrong ratio against a $400 battery, and will trade Bluetooth for a wired display that dodges the bilge antenna problem and the Renogy hub trap.

-What we found: 1,443 Amazon reviews at 4.4 star with 50+ bought per month is the strongest budget-tier shunt-monitor adoption signal on the platform in 2026, roughly 13x the review depth of the originally hypothesized Renogy Battery Shunt 300 (109 reviews at 3.9 star) and an order of magnitude below the BMV-712's 2,155 but at a fifth the price.
-Important spec-sheet note: AiLi re-uses ASINs across hardware revisions, and the same B07FGFFHC6 SKU family has shipped as an older 8-80V variant in addition to the current 8-120V production unit, so verify your specific unit's spec sheet against the live Amazon listing before assuming the 120V ceiling applies to your order.
-Footprint Hero's two-month installed bench test named the AiLi 350A variant explicitly as Budget Pick after head-to-head comparison against the BMV-712 and SmartShunt, noting that "it performs all the necessary functions of a battery monitor for a fraction of the price of the other options."
-The independent cruiser/solar comparison thread on DIY Solar Forum that ran Renogy vs LiTime vs AiLi side by side found that LiTime 500A and AiLi-type monitors performed comparably in basic coulomb-counting function; AiLi predates LiTime on Amazon and carries 4-5x the review depth of the LiTime equivalent.
-Display backlight dimming after 2 to 3 years is the documented long-term maintenance item to plan around; replacement panels run roughly $15 from AiLi or aftermarket sources.
+What we found: 1,443 Amazon reviews at 4.4 star with 50+ bought per month is the strongest budget-tier shunt-monitor signal in 2026, roughly 13x the review depth of the hypothesized Renogy Battery Shunt 300 (109 reviews at 3.9 star) at a fifth the price of the BMV-712.
+One spec-sheet note: AiLi re-uses ASINs across revisions, and the same B07FGFFHC6 SKU family has shipped as an older 8-80V variant alongside the current 8-120V unit, so verify your unit against the live listing.
+Footprint Hero's two-month installed test named the AiLi 350A as Budget Pick over the BMV-712 and SmartShunt, finding it covers every necessary monitor function.
+Backlight dimming after 2 to 3 years is the maintenance item; panels run roughly $15.

-Bottom line: this is the locked Budget Pick after the originally hypothesized Renogy Battery Shunt 300 (B0CNJWZCCY) was refuted on three independent failure modes during the Perplexity Deep Research cold review (the same recommend-not-validate pattern that surfaced the Solar Panels CPSC recall, the Charge Controller AIS interference, and the Inverter case-corrosion editorial pivots in the prior four Sea > Electrical guides).
-The Renogy 300 is NOT a standalone device, it is a Bluetooth sensor that requires the Renogy ONE Core hub to function as a monitor (and is explicitly NOT compatible with Renogy's own M1 remote monitor); the field reports document SoC locked at 99 percent post-install with Renogy support unable to resolve remotely, and Renogy's own blog discloses up to 8 percent SoC discrepancy vs the BMS noting that "the shunt simply predicts the state of charge based on the measured voltage," which is disqualifying for LiFePO4 owners whose entire reason for buying a monitor is that voltage on the flat lithium plateau is useless.
-The wired-display AiLi at $37.80 is the right answer at the budget tier; Renogy moves to honorable-mention framing in the editorial-honesty section, not the Pick #3 slot.
+Bottom line: this is the locked Budget Pick after the hypothesized Renogy Battery Shunt 300 (B0CNJWZCCY) was refuted on three failure modes during the Perplexity Deep Research cold review.
+The Renogy 300 is not standalone, it is a Bluetooth sensor that needs the Renogy ONE Core hub; field reports show SoC locked at 99 percent, and Renogy's own blog discloses up to 8 percent SoC discrepancy versus the BMS because the shunt predicts charge from voltage.
+That is disqualifying for LiFePO4 owners.
+The AiLi at $37.80 is the right answer.

 - + True shunt-based coulomb counter with a wired standalone display (shunt and display connected by a wired harness, NOT Bluetooth), which structurally eliminates the SmartShunt's metal-cored bulkhead range problem AND the Renogy Battery Shunt 300's requirement for a separate Renogy ONE Core hub to function as a monitor at all; the display is the monitor, no app, no hub, no ecosystem dependency offshore